Careers & Employability

 Information for Parents and Students

 Great Western Academy recognises the importance of careers education and work-related learning.
 We want young people to have every opportunity to fulfil their future career aspirations.
-Therefore, we believe it is crucial that students make informed choices about their next steps, whether at 16 or after Sixth Form at 18.
+Therefore, we believe it is crucial that students make informed decisions about their next steps, whether at 16 or after Sixth Form at 18.

 Preparing students for the world of work and helping with their employability is a key priority.
 We talk frequently about the importance of academic qualifications in getting students ‘to the door’ of potential employers or higher education providers, and we also talk about the importance of enterprise skills in helping to get ‘through the door’.
 Ultimately, our vision is for learners to leave GWA with humble confidence, ready to lead successful lives.